+The average number of SSLs during the fall and winter of 2021 was 38.9% lower than 2020 and 1.7% lower than the 10-year average (Figure 1B).
+Over the last ten years we have documented increasing numbers and earlier arrival of SSLs to BON in the fall and winter.
 Most of the branded and identifiable SSL that returned in the fall and winter remained at BON through the spring which contributed to the growing number of SSLs.
-However, given the limited brands these animals have, the number of individuals that foraged at BON this year is difficult to estimate and is likely much higher than this year's daily maximum count of 68 SSLs.
-The average number of SSLs during spring season of 2021 was 0.7% greater than last year and 2.4% lower than the previous 10-year average (Figure 1B).
+However, given the limited brands these animals have, the number of individual SSL that foraged at BON this year is difficult to estimate and is likely much higher than this year's daily maximum count of 62 SSLs.
+The average number of SSLs during spring season of 2022 was 10.1% lower than last year and 25.8% lower than the previous 10-year average (Figure 1B).
+The decline in SSL is a new result and likely the result of management's newly enacted authority to lethally remove SSL.